 It’s full of adrenaline-pumping activities and has a great vibe.

 A few words on Soweto: It is the largest township in South Africa along the mining belt and was central to the movement to resist apartheid.
 It’s also home to many of the city’s most disadvantaged residents yet boasts a heavy amount of history and culture.
 It’s also where the Nelson Mandela National Museum is located.

 I visited with a friend of a friend who is a resident of the township.
 He provided me a private tour for less money than many of the group tours I had seen, plus he gives a lot back to his community and can show you a side of the city that not everybody gets to see.
 Definitely recommended if you find yourself in Johannesburg.
 Contact him here.

 4. Neighbourgoods Market in Braamfontein

 Each Saturday from 9am to 4pm and Sunday from 10am to 5pm, a parking lot in the heart of downtown turns into a market with craft beer and all kinds of inventive eats.
 Grab some food from one of the pop-up stalls then head up to the rooftop for some drinks and sunshine.

 I loved the mix of people here, as well as the large variety of cooked-to-order meals, drinks, and artisanal foods available.

 5. Market on Main

-Much like the Neighbourgoods Market, Market on Main (Open Sundays in the Arts on Main creative hub) is full of delicious food with a patio-bar in the back with a mixed crowd who love to dance and drink everything from champagne to German-style Hefewiezen.
+Much like the Neighbourgoods Market, Market on Main (open Sundays in the Arts on Main creative hub from 10am to 3pm) is full of delicious food with a patio-bar in the back with a mixed crowd who love to dance and drink everything from champagne to German-style Hefewiezen.

 The food and design stalls promote inner-city living and ended up being my personal favorite of the weekend, probably because of the awesome and super friendly people I met there.